InternetFreedomFoundation/archive/content/post/fmp-contempt-petition-reply.md

 +++
-author = "Devdutta Mukhopadhyay" categories = ["Supreme Court", "internet shutdowns", "Legal"] date = 2020-07-16T09:05:11Z description = ""
+author = 'Devdutta Mukhopadhyay' categories = ['Supreme Court', 'internet shutdowns', 'Legal'] date = 2020-07-16T09:05:11Z description = ''
 draft = false
-slug = "fmp-contempt-petition-reply"
+slug = 'fmp-contempt-petition-reply'
-summary = "The Supreme Court has directed the Government to file its reply in a contempt petition relating to the 4G mobile internet ban in Jammu & Kashmir." tags = ["Supreme Court", "internet shutdowns", "Legal"] title = "Supreme Court directs Govt to file its reply in FMP's contempt petition #KeepUsOnline"
+summary = 'The Supreme Court has directed the Government to file its reply in a contempt petition relating to the 4G mobile internet ban in Jammu & Kashmir.' tags = ['Supreme Court', 'internet shutdowns', 'Legal'] title = "Supreme Court directs Govt to file its reply in FMP's contempt petition #KeepUsOnline"

 +++